Get Email Updates

 Welfare Fund Continuation of Benefits During Disability Payment Period

 Other Welfare Fund benefits continue for the duration of the benefit payment period, including the waiting period.
+(The Prescription Drug benefit is limited to members who maintain enrollment in a basic health insurance plan.)
 The benefit payment period may end for a variety of reasons, most typically the end of the disabling condition or return to work, or attainment of the maximum age or duration limit of the benefit, whether it is the basic coverage or the extended coverage.
 When the benefit payments stop, eligibility for other benefits also stops.*

 A brochure providing more detailed information on the PSC-CUNY Welfare Fund Long Term Disability Program is part of the material distributed to each new employee who will be a plan participant.